Originally published in 2000

 Indestructibility, in both tenants and dwelling, was the key to having a great party house.
 That and a loose schedule that allowed you to sleep until noon or a job you could perform hung over and exhausted.

-With rents skyrocketing in the past 10 years, the centrally located rock ‘n’ roll party houses have disappeared.
+In the past 10 years, the centrally located rock ‘n’ roll party houses have disappeared.
 Several bands who live together, including Vallejo and Reckless Kelly, have their share of bashes, no doubt.
 And there’s always something going on at “The Bubble,” the South Austin studio where Sixteen Deluxe holds court.
 But the era of the walking-distance party house, with its open door policy and bands a-blarin’, has pretty much gone the way of the legendary Ark Co-op, where you could buy a beer out of the Coke machine for 50 cents, 24 hours a day.
 Those days are left to the memory, because if it wasn’t for Debbie Pastor, very few photos would exist.
 Why take pictures when it’s just going to happen again the next night.

 Remember these party houses?